stolostron/rhacm-docs/_pages/basic_content_standards.md

 ## Team requirements for each PR

-* Request peer reviews for all new topics and other changes that result in more than a couple of lines.
+* Request peer reviews for all new topics and other changes that result in more than a typo or small correction.
-* Request PRs when developers make changes with PRs
+* Request peer reviews when developers make changes with PRs.
 * Request technical review for any changes other than typos or broken links.
 * Check broken links as you build content.
 Use the easy _Check my links_ plug-in on each PR in preview mode.
 * Check your PR _requests_ from team members.
 From the repo, click on **Pull requests** in the header and check for any reviews assigned to you.